ggoh29/newsClassifier/README.md

 So for each article with a title and a body, we generate a vector of length 8 and feed that into our GBC.

 When training the classifier, we have to be careful not to have information leakage, where we use a certain body and title to contribute to our transition matrix, and then calculate the vector of length 8 again for that article using said transition matrix.

 In order to avoid this, we used cross training which is demonstrated below

 We break our training dateset into 10 equal buckets.

-We use 9 buckets of articles to generate our transition matrices, and use these generated tranisition matric to get our vector of length 8 for the articles in the remaining bucket.
-Now we can generate a vector for each article while avoiding information leakage.
+In each iteration, we use 9 buckets of articles to generate our transition matrices.
+Using this transition matrix in the last bucket, we are able to get our vector of length 8 for the articles in that remaining bucket.
+We will be using the vectors to train a gradient boosting classifier later.

+In the first iteration, we are only able to generate vectors for a single bucket of data.
+By iterating the above step 10 times, we are able to generate a vector for all articles in the training set.
+We have also avoided information leakage.
+The idea is similar to cross validation except we get a larger training sample as opposed to validation sample.
+We can now train our gradient boosting classifier.

 The gradient boosting classifier used is from sklearn and the hyperparameters tuned using RandomisedSearchCV and GridSearchCV